jacecotton/viewable/README.md

 ## Viewable
-Viewable is a custom element class mixin built on Lit's rendering engine (`lit-html`) as a replacement for its reactivity engine (`LitElement`).
+Viewable is an alternative to Lit's reactivity engine (`LitElement`) while still leveraging its rendering engine (`lit-html`) under the hood.

+It provides a way to register a [view](#views) as a UI template, and then a small set of member semantics (via decorators) to create and handle reactivity.

 ```js
 // click-counter.js